-What retirement issue has hit you or your clients out of left field, and how did you resolve it?
+What retirement issue has hit you or your clients out of left field and how did you solve it?

-What challenges do you face when modeling or forecasting clients' retirement incomes and cash flows, and how do you resolve them?
+What challenges do you face when modeling clients retirement incomes and cash flows and how do you resolve them?

 What mix of products and solutions do you use most often and why?